kapouer/window-page/README.md

 Functions listening for a given stage are run serially.

 Listeners are bound to `document.currentScript`:
-- if it is set, the listener is bound to it and is removed when node is removed.
+- if it is set, listeners are bound to it and are removed as the node itself is.
-  That can happen when loading a new document returned by `state.route`.
+  Script node removal can happen when loading a new document.
 - if it is not set, the listener is bound to current state: next state will just drop it.

-So to make sure a listener will get executed on each page run, declare it

-These listeners are either permanent or transient:
-- permanent: when scripts are being loaded, adding a listener makes it permanent, because `document.currentScript` is defined.
-The listener is bound to its script node, so it is removed if the node it originates from is removed (which can happen when importing a new document).
-- transient: inside Page chains, adding a listener makes it transient.
-It will be removed when the page is closed.

 ### state